JoseArias31/Database-Design/README.md

 * A Website must have one or more Customers.
 Customers must have one and more Orders.
 * Orders must have one or more Customers.
 An Order must have one or more Files.
-* Files must have one and only Print Day.
-A Print Day must have one and only Delivery Service.
-* A Delivery Service must work with one or more Tracking numbers.
-Customer may have one or more Tracking numbers.
+* Files must have one and only Delivery Service.
+A Delivery Service must work with one or more Tracking numbers.
-* Tracking Number must be validated by a website.
+* Customer may have one or more Tracking numbers.
+Tracking Number must be validated by a website.

 Entity Relationship Diagram: